At a Glance: 2015 Nelsonville Music Festival< < Back to

 This weekend, thousands of people will converge on the little town of Nelsonville, Ohio, for one of the nation’s best music festivals.

-Now in its 9th year, the Nelsonville Music Festival is offering one of its best lineups yet, with headliners Wilco, Cat Power, John Prine and Gogol Bordello joining legends like Mavis Staples and Jonathan Richman and upstarts such as Sharon Van Etten and David Wax Museum.
+Now in its 11th year, the Nelsonville Music Festival is offering one of its best lineups yet, with headliners The Flaming Lips, St. Vincent, Merle Haggard and Trampled by Turtles joining legends like Mavis Staples and upstarts Hurray for the Riff Raff.

 2012 NMF headliner Andrew Bird was succinct in his praise of the Nelsonville Music Festival: “It’s the perfect size festival.
 Any bigger and you’d lose something.”

-Set on the picturesque grounds of Hocking College's Robbins Crossing, the fest has managed to maintain that intimate feel despite hosting bigger and bigger acts each year (past years' headliners include The Flaming Lips, Willie Nelson and Iron & Wine).
+Set on the picturesque grounds of Hocking College’s Robbins Crossing, the fest has managed to maintain that intimate feel despite hosting bigger and bigger acts each year (past headliners include Wilco, Willie Nelson and The Avett Brothers).

 Much of the event’s charm stems from the two smaller stages: the “Porch” stage, set in a grassy, shady area next to a charming log cabin (and its porch), and the super-intimate “No-Fi” cabin, where musicians play unamplified in a small room that seats around 25.

 Keeping the area clean and green has been a major goal for the fest organizers.
-Over the past few years, the NMF has partnered with Rural Action in an attempt to become a zero-waste festival (listen to Chris Riddle's interview with Rural Action Zero Waste Initiative Coordinator Kyle O'Keefe and Stuart's Opera House Marketing Director Brian Koscho, above).
+Over the past few years, the NMF has partnered with Rural Action in an attempt to become a zero-waste festival.
+Over time, the festival’s system has been refined and improved in its effort to strive for “zero waste,” or a 90% diversion rate.
+In 2014, that goal was achieved with a 96.5% diversion rate.

-The Nelsonville Music Festival is a production of Stuart’s Opera House, a historic non-profit theater located in Nelsonville that features over 75 events a year, including live music, theater, films, educational programming and more.
+The Nelsonville Music Festival is a production of Stuart’s Opera House, a historic non-profit theater located in Nelsonville that features more than 75 events a year, including live music, theater, films, educational programming and more.
 Visit www.stuartsoperahouse.org for more information.